-Seattle police in compliance with reform pact, despite reinstating officer who punched handcuffed woman, federal lawyers say
+Despite reinstatement of officer who punched handcuffed woman, Seattle police haven’t violated reform pact, federal attorneys say

 Federal attorneys say an arbitrator's reinstatement of a fired officer and the city of Seattle's recent contract with the Seattle Police Officers Guild doesn't conflict with court-ordered reforms.

-Seattle police should not be found out of compliance with court-ordered reforms because of an arbitrator’s reinstatement of a fired officer who punched a handcuffed woman, federal attorneys said in court papers filed Wednesday.
+Seattle police should not be found out of compliance with court-ordered reforms because of an arbitrator’s reinstatement of a fired officer who punched a handcuffed woman, federal attorneys said.

-Calling the arbitrator’s action an “individual incident,” attorneys for the U.S. Attorney’s Office in Seattle and the Department of Justice joined with the city of Seattle in urging U.S. District Judge James Robart to find that the ruling doesn’t conflict with a 2012 consent decree.
-That order required the city to adopt reforms to address what the Department of Justice cited as a pattern of excessive force and issues of biased policing.
+Calling the arbitrator’s action an “individual incident,” attorneys for the U.S. Attorney’s Office in Seattle and the Department of Justice (DOJ) joined with the city of Seattle in urging U.S. District Judge James Robart to find that the decision doesn’t conflict with a 2012 consent decree, according to a report filed Wednesday.
+That agreement required the city to adopt reforms to address what DOJ cited as a pattern of excessive force and issues of biased policing.

 In a 19-page brief, the federal attorneys also urged Robart to find that the city’s new contract with the Seattle Police Officers Guild, signed in November, also doesn’t conflict with the consent decree.

-Earlier, Robart had asked city and federal attorneys for an explanation of the arbitrator’s ruling and whether it rendered the city out of compliance with the consent decree.
-He also ordered city attorneys to produce more detailed information on the police department’s disciplinary procedures.
+Earlier, Robart had asked city and federal attorneys for an explanation of the arbitrator’s November ruling and whether it rendered the city out of compliance with the consent decree.
+He also sought more detailed information on the police department’s disciplinary procedures.

 Most Read Local Stories